Petroleum Survey finds U-166

 Several federal agencies today review about 1,700 oil and natural gas company surveys every year.
 The surveys have revealed more than 100 historic shipwrecks.
 In 2001, scientists at the Minerals Management Service noted that “a German submarine definitely got our attention.”

-German submarine predations so threatened the war effort that American government and industry responded with the longest petroleum pipeline project ever undertaken, building the “Big Inch” and “Little Big Inch” from East Texas to Illinois, and as far as New York and Philadelphia.
+German submarine predations so threatened the war effort that American government and industry responded with the longest petroleum pipeline project ever undertaken, building the “Big Inch” and “Little Big Inch” from East Texas to Illinois, and as far as New York.
+See WW II Big Inch and Little Big Inch Pipelines.

 But for the U-166, the war was over.
 Its final resting place remained a mystery for almost 60 years.

 The last victim of the U-166 was the passenger freighter Robert E. Lee, sunk by a single torpedo on July 30, 1942, while on its way to New Orleans.
-Her Naval escort ship, PC-566, rushed in to drop ten depth charges, but the U-166 was believed to have escaped.
+Her Naval escort ship, PC-566, rushed in to drop ten depth charges.
+The U-166 was believed to have escaped.
 It did not.

 In 1986, a Shell Offshore vessel using a deep-tow system of the day recorded two close wrecks about 45 miles off the Louisiana coast in 5,000 feet of water.